At NAFTA talks, Canada hails jet case as victory for free trade

 The United States, which has taken a more isolationist stance under President Donald Trump, wants big changes to the trilateral North American Free Trade Agreement.

+Jerry Dias, the head of a union which represents some Bombardier workers, told reporters the ruling represented “a slap across the face of the Trump administration” because it showed that taking protectionist stances at a time when the two nations’ economies are so tightly linked was “foolish.”

-Teams from the United States, Canada and Mexico are in Montreal for the sixth of seven planned rounds on how to revamp the 1994 pact but progress is slow.
+He spoke in Montreal, where teams from the United States, Canada and Mexico have gathered for the sixth of seven planned rounds on how to revamp the 1994 pact.

-Mexico on Friday suggested the talks could be extended to give officials more time to address disagreements threatening to undermine the $1.2 trillion treaty.
+Progress is slow, prompting Mexico to suggest the talks could be extended to give officials more time to address disagreements threatening to undermine the $1.2 trillion treaty.

+Dias, who speaks regularly to chief Canadian negotiator Steve Verheul, said the talks were going nowhere, thanks to a series of contentious U.S. proposals.

 As the negotiations grind on, officials are looking at an extra round in Mexico at the end of February, according to sources close to the process.